KirillSharafutdinov/revilio-ios/README.md

 ## 🗺️ Roadmap & Future Enhancements

-I'm committed to expanding Revilio's capabilities through ongoing development.
+We are committed to expanding Revilio's capabilities through ongoing development.

 - **LiDAR Integration**: Implement distance estimation to located objects and texts for supported devices
 - **Language Expansion**: Add support for Spanish, Portuguese, Hindi and Bengali across all application layers
 - **Model Upgrade**: Transition from YOLOv8 to custom-trained YOLO11 for improved accuracy and performance
 - **Dataset Enhancement**: Significant expansion and refinement of custom object dataset to improve detection quality
-- **Comprehensive testing**: Extensive tests will be written to maintain high quality and facilitate future development.
+- **Comprehensive testing**: Implement comprehensive unit and UI test suites to ensure high quality and facilitate future development.

 # 📄 License